How to write a sex scene

 Another tip on how to write a sex scene.
 As I said before sex is hard to write you have all those emotions going on and you don’t know how to put it into words.
 Do not compare your characters to animals or machines it’s unsexy and calls for bad taste.
 Don’t write “he drilled her like a jackhammer” just don’t.

-One of my favourite sex scenes in the thriller Killing me Softly by Nicci French.
+One of my favorite sex scenes in the thriller Killing me Softly by Nicci French.
 I’ve read this book for the first when I was 16.
-Maybe I was a little too young to read a book of this sort but it is still one of my favourite books.
+Maybe I was a little too young to read a book of this sort but it is still one of my favorite books.

 “Nothing like this had ever happened to me before.
 Sex had never been like this.
 There had been indifferent sex, embarrassing sex, nasty sex, good sex, great sex.
 This was more like obliterating sex.
 We crashed together, trying to get past the barrier of skin and flesh.
 We held each other as if we were drowning.
 We tasted each other as if we were starving.
 And all the time he looked at me.
 He looked at me as if I were the loveliest thing he had ever seen, and as I lay on the hard dusty floor I felt lovely, shameless, quite done for.”